Can I Use Student Loans to Pay for Rent?

 • Options to pause payments if you lose your job or have an economic hardship

-• Generally have a lower interest rate
+• Generally, lower interest rates

 How to Return Unused Federal Student Loan Funds